J-lewen/erp/content.en/docs/table-of-contents/training/scripts.md

 ## How to use the scripts provided within these pages
   <br>

 Every script looks a little different to the 'code' line on the website.
-The reson for this is that the code is intended to enable you to identify what the pre-processing operation looks like in code form and to create your own scripts, whilst the scripts provided are intended to make your pre-processing more efficient, allowing you to run each pre-processing operation on all your datasets at once.
+The reason for this is that the code is intended to enable you to identify what the pre-processing operation looks like in code form and to create your own scripts, whilst the scripts provided are intended to make your pre-processing more efficient, allowing you to run each pre-processing operation on all your datasets at once.
 This requires a little more info (i.e., where EEGLAB is stored on your computer, etc.), and therefore means that a couple of steps are necessary before you can use the scripts for your own data.

 #### Prepare your data files